leverh/react-bookhub-app/README.md

 #### Benefits of Early Deployment in Application Development

-Embarking on the journey of application development often involves numerous steps, from ideation to final deployment.
+Starting a new application development often involves numerous steps, from ideation to final deployment.
 However, deploying early, even before the app reaches its full potential, can have several advantages.
 Here are some key benefits of this approach:

 ### 1. Immediate Feedback Loop